Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Words should be sorted

 14-findthatword > an executable file that display lines containing the pattern “root” from the file /etc/passwd

+15-countthatword > an executable file that display the number of lines that contain the pattern “bin” in the file /etc/passwd